 People have offspring.
 Females carry developing fetuses for nine months.
 Babies are helpless and cared for by their mothers.
 When they are newborn, they need to be warm, clean and fed.
 Milk from the mother is the most natural food source and delivers immunities to the baby.
 After one to three months, newborns are called infants.
 They become more focused, and look at you and smile, and begin to gurgle or coo.
 Babies’ heads must be supported when carried as they cannot yet handle the weight of their heads.
 Babies need to feel secure, comfortable and nourished.
 Mothers and newborns need a lot of sleep and rest in the first few months after delivery.
 Eventually, most babies get into a routine of eating, changing, and sleeping.
 They become more alert and their times of being awake and focused increase.
 Mothers often sleep at the same time as their babies do to build their up their strength.
 Visit a family with a new baby.

 Infants turn into toddlers as they learn to sit up, pull up, crawl and walk.
 Toddlers are amazingly active learning every minute they are awake.
 In the meantime, their ability to talk emerges, and they begin to express many emotions and attitudes.
 Keeping toddlers safe and yet stimulated during these exploratory years keeps parents and caregivers busy.
 Children spend more time on the floor or ground than any other time in their life.
 The association to dirt and pets is now thought to build immunities to allergies later in life.
 The experience of the out of doors is critical during these formative years as it opens key associations with nature and the living world.
 Children’s first contact with material occurs during this time as well.
 They are always touching things and putting them into their mouth.
 Children explore new textures, shapes, sounds, colors, tastes.
 Using all of their senses, they develop new abilities to climb, jump, reach and run.
 Toddlers like to be read to and to point at pictures on books.
 They begin to mimic sounds and learn animal names.
+Can you remember where you enjoyed playing as a child?
+Diagram /draw a safe yet stimulating environment for a toddler.
 Diagram a safe yet stimulating environment for a toddler.

 Activity 6 – Children